 Why Birds Migrate Differently

 Just as birds have different reasons for migrating, they also have different ways they accomplish these epic journeys.
 Some birds can stay aloft for many hours in one long migration flight, while others take shorter journeys and refuel along the way.
-Still other birds may utilize different climate or wind patterns to aid migration.
-Some birds navigate with landmarks, while others may use the stars or other astronomical clues to find their way.
+Other birds may utilize different climate or wind patterns to aid migration.
+Some birds navigate with landmarks, while others use stars or other astronomical clues to find their way.
 With so much diversity in how and why birds migrate, it comes as no surprise that there are many different types of migration.

 12 Different Types of Bird Migration